 Implementation of digital learning is a journey that educators and students should explore and enjoy.
-Implementation continuums will help educators navigate decisions regarding the selection of digital tools, curation of materials, and overall design of learning experiences.
-Each continuum illustrates a progressive range of teaching practices within each element of the digital learning components.
-Examples of knowledge and skills educators should see demonstrated by students as a result of their own journeys through the continuum are also provided.
+The implementation continuums (provided for each element of the digital learning components) will help educators navigate decisions regarding the selection of digital tools, curation of materials, and overall design of learning experiences.